cboots/RGBD-to-Mesh/README.md

 -------------------------------------------------------------------------------
 The Project6 root directory contains the following subdirectories:

-* CUDA-Mesh/ is ...
+* CUDA-Mesh/ is the main project directory.
-* Recorder-Viewer/ is ...
+* Recorder-Viewer/ is a tool for viewing the sensor input and recording/playing back logs.
-* algorithm-python/ is ...
+* algorithm-python/ is a prototype algorithm used to test the math for normal estimation.
 * shared/ contains glew

 -------------------------------------------------------------------------------